jz674/Markov-Documentation/README.md

 5. Update your legacy API or Add new API library with confidence that the product has not regressed

 # Getting Started
-[Request Early Access][3], and instructions will follow.
+[Sign Up for Early Access][3], and instructions will follow.

 # Pricing
-[Request Early Access][3], and you will receive exclusive discounts only for our Early Adopters
+[Sign Up for Early Access][3], and you will receive exclusive discounts only for our Early Adopters

 # Demo
 <a href="https://www.youtube.com/watch?v=hv1AR6asbtA" target="_blank"><img src="https://github.com/jz674/Markov_Documentation/blob/main/assets/undraw_media_player_ylg8.svg"